sonwright/Pi-Photobooth/README.md

 ![](photobooth_small.png)

-The project is based of the All Seeing Pi project by the Raspberry Pi Foundation.
+This project is based of the All Seeing Pi project by the Raspberry Pi Foundation.

 In general, the changes/additions I made were:

 1) Added in the ability to print the photo to a bluetooth printer